Dominance and Submissiveness in Twins: The Pecking Order

 A study of Inter-twin Relationships and Mental Health describes three categories of dominance between twins:

-1 Physical Dominance:
+Physical Twin Dominance:

 Classically, the bigger twin is the more physically dominant.
 It’s basic human nature, and particularly applicable to boys as they hit puberty.
 It happens often with singleton siblings too… the older is bigger and enforces him/herself through physical dominance.

-2 Psychological Dominance:
+Psychological Twin Dominance:

 This one’s interesting… while boys tend to use physical dominance as they hit puberty, girls tend to use psychological dominance.
 Enforcing opinions, mannerisms, and decisions through manipulation; psychological dominance is the one to worry about.
 It has been shown that if psychological dominance continues into adulthood, the submissive is more likely to suffer from depression and other psychiatric problems such as anorexia; but it’s not all plain sailing for the dominant either: